chnm/thatcamp-org/wp-content/plugins/nurelm-get-posts/readme.txt

 Shows a bulleted list consisting of the titles of 5 posts with the tag "my favorite tag" ordered by title.

-	[get_posts tag="my favorite tag" fields="post_title, post_date, post_excerpt" fields_classes="class1, class2, class3" fields_make_link="true, false, false"]
+	[get_posts tag="my favorite tag" fields="post_title, post_date, post_excerpt, post_featured_image, custom_text" fields_classes="class1, class2, class3, class4, class5" fields_make_link="true, false, false, false, true", custom_text_value="Read More"]

 Shows a bulleted list consisting of the titles, post dates, and excerpts of posts with the tag "my favorite tag".
 The title will be wrapped in a <span> tag with a class of "class1", the date with a <span> of class "class2", and the excerpt with "class3".
 Only the title will provide a link to the post.
+Also shows the post's featured image (in thumbnail size) and "Read More".

 Check the [get_posts template tag](http://codex.wordpress.org/Template_Tags/get_posts) documentation for all of the possible options associated with the tag, and the [wp_posts database table fields](http://codex.wordpress.org/Database_Description/2.7#Table:_wp_posts) for all possible field names.